-Sex and relationship education is monitored and evaluated by Kerry Bedford as part of the school's development plan.
-As a result of this process changes will be made to the sex and relationship education programmes as appropriate.
+Relationship and sex education is monitored and evaluated by Kerry Bedford as part of the school's improvement plan.
+As a result of this process, changes will be made to the Relationship and Sex education programmes as appropriate.

 Parental consultation